Apriloracle/Reap-protocol-sdk/typescript/README.md

 **The official TypeScript/Node.js SDK for the Reap Protocol: The Agentic Commerce Grid.**

-The Reap Protocol enables AI Agents to search for products, register them on-chain (Base Sepolia), and execute atomic purchases without needing to understand smart contract ABIs.
-It acts as the bridge between Web2 data availability and Web3 settlement logic.
+The Reap Protocol enables AI Agents to search for products, register them on-chain, and execute atomic purchases without needing to understand smart contract ABIs.
+It acts as the bridge between Web2 products data and Web3 commerce settlement.

 ## 📦 Installation
 ```bash